 - Licking at urinary opening

-Bladder stones are confirmed with an X-ray or ultrasound, and early identification is important.
-If you notice any symptoms, have your veterinarian evaluate your dog.
-Immediate attention is warranted if you notice that your dog is straining to urinate or can’t urinate at all.
+Bladder stones are confirmed with an X-ray or ultrasound, and early identification is essential.
+If you notice any signs, have your veterinarian evaluate your dog.
+Immediate attention is warranted if you see that your dog is straining to urinate or can’t urinate at all.

 We hope these reviews and buyer’s guide will ease some of the frustration of choosing a dog food that has the potential to keep your dog healthy and prevent bladder stones from becoming an issue.